 Summon (Lansing, Michigan)

-Lineup: (Saultites in RED; ex-members in italics)
+Lineup: (Saultites in RED; members not in their last lineup in italics)

 Chas "Necromodeus" Schoals (vocals/bass)

 Mark "Akhkaru" Garcia (guitar)

 Chad "Haborym" Metzger (guitar)

 Craig "Oze" Wilson (drums)

 Mark "Supmur" Hague (drums)